polkadot-developers/substrate-developer-hub.github.io/docs/development/module/debugging.md

 RUST_LOG=runtime=debug ./target/release/node-template --dev
 ```

-The values are printed in the terminal or the standard output every time that the
+The values are printed in the terminal or the standard output if the Error gets triggered.
-runtime function gets called.

 ``` sh
 2020-01-01 00:00:00 tokio-blocking-driver DEBUG runtime  Execute do_something